JordanRuetz/UofTEats/iteration-01.plan.md

 Describe meetings (and other events) you are planning to have:

 Deliverable 1 Review: Thursday Oct 11, 2-3 PM.
 Wilbert's crib
+  - Review the events of the past week, which include meetings with RGP and professor, and in discussing project ideas

 > Other events could be coding sessions, code reviews, quick weekly sync' meeting online, etc.